HPC-NRW/advanced-git/episodes/16-tools.md

 ## Some ideas.

-- **The active branch.** As you can swith between different branches of the same repository, it can sometimes be confusing to know which branch your working copy currently reflects.
+- **The active branch.** As you can switch between different branches of the same repository, it can sometimes be confusing to know which branch your working copy currently reflects.
 Presenting the branch name as part of the directory name you are currently in may help as a reminder.
-- **The state of the branch.** An indicator on whether there are modified or uncommitted files in the repository may help in noticing uncommited changes in the repository.
+- **The state of the branch.** An indicator on whether there are modified or uncommitted files in the repository may help in noticing uncommitted changes in the repository.

 :::::::::::::::::::::::::